Loans Moratorium 1 July 2021 – 2024

 The collection moves will allow us to improve the storage and access for a large percentage of our collection.
 Our collection is already fully searchable via our website and during the course of the project we hope to be able to add to the information which is available online.
 If you would like to use images from the collection as an alternative please contact Bridgeman Images email@example.com or complete the image licensing enquiry form.

 Manchester Art Gallery has an active programme of short and long term loans to UK and international venues to help increase public access to our collection and enrich our understanding of it.
 We aim to support as many requests as possible within the resources we have available, balancing the number of loans we can support with our own public programme and essential collections care activity.
 Our full loans policy, including details of how to request a loan and costs associated with borrowing works from the collection can be downloaded below.

-For further information about borrowing from Manchester City Galleries, please contact:
+If you would like further information about borrowing works from our collection, please contact:

 Manchester Art Gallery, Mosley Street, Manchester M2 3JL

 Louisa Hodgson, In Search of Peace